MegaShow/goagenda/README.md

 $ agenda user delete -u <user> -p <password>
 ```

-- you should login
+- You should login.
-- your account will be deleted，and you will logout.
+- Your account will be deleted，and you will logout.

 ### List users